-Sandra Steele is a practice group coordinator for the firm’s global real estate and construction practice and a non-executive director for the Royal Institution of Chartered Surveyors (RICS) Oceania World Regional Board.
+Sandra Steele is a Practice Group Leader for K&L Gates' Global Real Estate and Construction practice and a Non-Executive Director for the Royal Institution of Chartered Surveyors (RICS) Oceania World Regional Board.
 She is an award winning construction lawyer with more than 20 years' experience advising on contentious and non-contentious construction law matters.
 Her expertise includes contract drafting and negotiation as well as litigation and alternative dispute resolution in the project management, construction, engineering and infrastructure project sectors.
 Sandra is Co-Chair of the firm's Diversity Committee and she was elected to the firm's Australian Board in 2019.

 Sandra is an accredited adjudicator with the Royal Institution of Chartered Surveyors (RICS) and Resolution Institute and has determined in excess of 25 adjudication applications since becoming accredited.
 Her work in the area of security of payment includes successfully defending the first challenge to an adjudicator's determination in the NSW Court of Appeal under the Building and Construction Industry Security of Payment Act 1999 (NSW).

-Sandra's experience working in-house for one of Australia's largest property groups has provided her with a commercial approach to advising both Principals and some of Australia's largest construction companies.
+Sandra's experience working in-house for Lendlease, one of Australia's largest property groups, has provided her with a commercial approach to advising both Principals and some of Australia's largest construction companies.

 Prior to joining the firm, Sandra spent six years as the Assistant General Counsel for Lendlease Project Management & Construction (Australia) Pty Limited.
 In that role, she provided strategic leadership and management of the in-house legal practice in order to support legal advice, bid evaluation, contract formation, risk control and decision making relating to company operations and objectives.

-- Best Lawyers in Australia, listed in Construction / Infrastructure Law (2019-present), Real Property Law (2017-present)
+- Best Lawyers in Australia, listed in Construction / Infrastructure Law (2019–present)

-- Doyle's Guide, recognised as one of Australia's Leading Construction & Infrastructure Litigation Lawyers - NSW (2020)
+- Doyle's Guide, recognised as a Leading Construction & Infrastructure Litigation Lawyer in New South Wales (2020)

-- Australasian Legal Business In-House Lawyer of the Year (2011)
+- Australasian Legal Business, recognised as In-House Lawyer of the Year (2011)

 - Royal Institution of Chartered Surveyors (RICS) Oceania World Regional Board Non-Executive Director